September, 06 2021 – Grenoble Intake

 - Schneider Electric

-MBA candidates are experienced professionals from diverse sectors who display a high level of maturity and intellectual curiosity.
+BA candidates are experienced professionals from diverse sectors who display a high level of maturity and intellectual curiosity.
 Candidates should have excellent written and oral communication skills, and should be open to cultural diversity.
 Special attention will be paid to a candidate's motivation for an international career.

 - A Bachelor-level, undergraduate degree in any subject